Fine-Tuning#

 Summary#

-In this tutorial, we learned how to fine-tune a pre-trained model on a new dataset.
-We started by modifying the architecture of the pre-trained model to adapt it to the new task.
-We then prepared the dataset for the new task and trained the model with the convolutional backbone frozen.
-Finally, we fine-tuned the model by unfreezing some layers of the convolutional backbone and training it again with a very low learning rate.
+In this tutorial, we learned how to fine-tune a pretrained model on a new dataset.
+We modified the architecture of a pretrained model, prepared the dataset for the new task, and trained the model with a two-stage approach.
+First, we trained a new classifier on the convolutional backbone frozen.
+Then, we fine-tuned some layers of the convolutional backbone with a small learning rate.
 We also discussed the importance of keeping Batch Normalization layers frozen and in evaluation mode during fine-tuning to prevent them from updating their statistics and parameters.